HealthLink-Fyp/HealthLink/README.md

 > [!NOTE]
-> HealthLink comes with 66% test coverage and 100% test coverage for critical components.
+> HealthLink comes with 66% test coverage for the non critical parts of the application.
+The critical parts of the application have 100% test coverage.

 ![tests](https://github.com/HealthLink-Fyp/HealthLink/assets/69955157/6b05b57c-0cda-4ace-8821-dd1a8d53c071)